microsoft/devhome/docs/environments/Interfaces/IComputeSystemProvider.md

 # What is the `IComputeSystemProvider` interface

-A compute system provider is the provider type that Dev Home will query for when initially interacting with an extension.
-The compute system provider is used to perform general operations that are not specific to a ComputeSystem.
+A **compute system provider** is the provider type that Dev Home will query when initially interacting with an environment extension.
+The compute system provider is used to perform general operations that are not specific to a compute system.
 Extension developers should implement the [IComputeSystemProvider](https://github.com/microsoft/devhome/blob/1fbd2c1375846b949dd3cc03b2553b8b8efa1f64/extensionsdk/Microsoft.Windows.DevHome.SDK/Microsoft.Windows.DevHome.SDK.idl#L458) to perform the following operations:

 1. Retrieve a list of `IComputeSystem`s
-1. Create a new compute system
+2. Create a new compute system
-1. Provide Dev Home with an Adaptive card for the creation of a new compute system
+3. Provide Dev Home with an [Adaptive card](https://learn.microsoft.com/en-us/adaptive-cards/) for the creation of a new compute system
-1. Provide Dev Home with an Adaptive card for the modification of a compute systems properties
+4. Provide Dev Home with an Adaptive card for the modification of a compute systems properties

-Note: Only the creation operation can be limited by utilizing the [ComputeSystemProviderOperations](https://github.com/microsoft/devhome/blob/1fbd2c1375846b949dd3cc03b2553b8b8efa1f64/extensionsdk/Microsoft.Windows.DevHome.SDK/Microsoft.Windows.DevHome.SDK.idl#L406) enum.
+Dev Home will look at the [ComputeSystemProviderOperations](https://github.com/microsoft/devhome/blob/3dc0dd739b0175357cc3e74c713d305c09248537/extensionsdk/Microsoft.Windows.DevHome.SDK/Microsoft.Windows.DevHome.SDK.idl#L461) enum to determine what operations the provider supports.

 ## Examples